markjlyon/spaceopera/BACK STEP.md

 Doctor Saoirse Delaplane handles all medical and psychological issues for the chrononauts.
 She is a Conclave Zendai.

 Toff Garnet handles the engineering, systems repair, and improvements.
 He can also perform coordinate calculations.
 He is a USC engineer who "died" in the line of duty.
-His wife, Rose, is a Sabra Courtesan, so they never desire to leave the BACKSTEP facilities.
+His wife, Rose, is a Sabra Courtesan, and they never desire to leave the BACKSTEP facilities.

 Nicholas Forrest is the only living chrononaut.
-He is a Deaer
+He is a Daear jaunter with a photographic memory.

 ### ENIGMA
-Nicholas Forest is code named
+Chrononauts are sent into the past with highly secure information about the mission with all the intelligence they gathered up to the BACKSTEP.
+Sometimes this information is complete, sometimes there is very little information.
+The chrononaut also possesses an unforgeable programmable matter deposit in the form of a tattoo as well as a hidden memory area only powerful telepaths can access so their identity can be confirmed.

+Once a BACKSTEP is performed the chrononaut uses the keyword ENIGMA to alert anyone in the project that a mission is active.
+Once their identity is confirmed, Tzimisce hands command over to the chrononaut and their word on the mission is final.

 ### TEMPORAL CENSORSHIP
-A chrononaut can't backstep more than once to the same period in the past.
+A chrononaut can't BACKSTEP more than once to the same period in the past.

 ### TEMPORAL DECOHERENCE
 Travelling into the past causes minor things to change, so it is impossible to guarantee you can benefit in the past with knowledge of the future.
 This applies primarily to unplanned events like sports and games of chance.
 Deliberate actions generally remain the same, but it is possible they happen sooner or later than the original event.